TylerPhillips-UMSI/slack-Lambda-button/README.md

-# AWS Lambda Button Press Notifier
+# AWS Lambda IoT Button Press Slack Notifier

 This project integrates the AWS IoT button with Slack to create an on-demand alert system.
 Designed primarily as a silent assistance request mechanism, it serves two main use-cases: